zaurshamilov-bit/airweave/README.md

 That's it!

 You now have Airweave running locally.
-You can log in to the dashboard, add new sources, and configure your sync schedules.
+You can log in to the dashboard, add a connection, configure your sync schedule and find information on your apps.

 ## Usage